ystael/chicago-ug-math-bib/elementary/geometry.md

 invented the Dedekind cut?).
 At least check it out once, to read his proof of the Pythagorean theorem.
 (Thanks to Jonathan Beere ('95) for convincing me it was worthwhile.)

-**[PC]** I have Volume I, and I have to admit I haven't really read it.
+**[Pete Clark]** I have Volume I, and I have to admit I haven't really read it.
 I do think that I would benefit if someone rammed some of it down my throat though, because nowadays we undergraduates are trained to regard "geometric" as a strong pejorative&mdash;the very antithesis of rigor and proof.